Sir-Chi/QuestForEverything/README.md

 On commencement of the game, a scoreboard will appear at the side of the screen.
 This tracks how many items you have and how many you have left to go.
 There's also a Death Counter, which can be seen by pressing the TAB key.

+> Hide the scoreboard with the command "/scoreboard objectives setdisplay sidebar".
+> Show it again with the command "/scoreboard objectives setdisplay sidebar score".

 ## How To Install

 > 1) First find the right datapack you'd like (one of either the "original", "small biomes" or "stack" versions).
 Download it and then unzip the file.